mui/material-ui/docs/pages/careers/staff-engineer-pigment-css.md

 - **Avoid monolithic deliverables**.
   You scope and stage your work into well-defined milestones to ship.
 - **Past work with front-end infrastructure**.
-  Perhaps you've written a Babel plugin, or even worked on a problem similar to the ones Pigment CSS tries to address.
+  Perhaps you've written a Babel plugin, or even worked on a problem similar to the ones Pigment CSS aims to address.
   It would be great if you could address this in your cover letter!

 ### Nice to have (but not required)